codyn06/GatorSpaces/README.md

 Notes:

 - After activating the venv, run the app with: `python tester.py`.
+- After running, you will see an IP address in the console (something like http://127.0.0.1:5000).
+Click on this IP link to open the app in your browser.
 - Keep Playwright browser installation on systems that will actually run the scraper (server or local dev).
 Serverless platforms may not support large browser binaries.